Koeman wary of facing 'the master' Ronaldo

-Ronald Koeman is bracing himself for facing Portugal and Cristiano Ronaldo on Monday, championing the Real Madrid star as one of few players who "always scores".
+Ronald Koeman is bracing himself to face Portugal and Cristiano Ronaldo on Monday, championing the Real Madrid star as one of few players who "always scores".

-Koeman began his reign as Netherlands coach with a 1-0 defeat at home to England on Friday, meaning he will be desperate to get a positive result and kick-start the new era.
+Koeman began his reign as Netherlands coach with a 1-0 defeat at home to England on Friday, meaning he will be desperate to get a positive result to kick-start the new era.

 But European champions Portugal are unlikely to be a much easier opponent when they clash in Switzerland, particularly given the form Ronaldo is in.